DerBesJC/pichonia-policies/logistics/terms_of_service.md

-# Terms of Service – Dropt (Logistics App)
+# Terms of Service – Logistics App
 _Last updated: 2025-11-03_

-These Terms govern your use of the Dropt app and services provided by **Pichonia LLC** (“Pichonia”, “we”, “us”).
+These Terms govern your use of the logistics app and services provided by **Pichonia LLC** (“Pichonia”, “we”, “us”).

 <!-- SECTION START: Roles & Eligibility -->
 ## 1. Roles & Eligibility